igordejanovic/parglare/docs/getting_started.md

 approach.
 Although not mandatory, the convention is that parglare grammar files have `.pg` extension.

+!!! note

+    There is an option to directly use [parglare canonical grammar form](./grammar_language_canonical.md) but most often it is easier to use the textual syntax.

 The next step is to create the instance of the `Grammar` class.
 This is achieved by importing the `Grammar` class and calling either `from_file` or `from_str` methods supplying the file name for the former and the Python string for the